-- The USAID Indonesian Forest and Climate Support (IFACS) Project aims to reduce the threats of deforestation and help the Government of Indonesia conserve the country's tropical forests, wildlife (including orangutans) and ecosystem services (including the generation of clean water, reduction of soil erosion, food security and carbon sequestration).
-This is a four-year project that is expected to result in the following benefits to Indonesia: - A 50% reduction in the rate of forest degradation and loss from conversion, illegal extraction and over-harvesting over six million hectares; - Improved management of 3.5 million hectares of tropical forest landscapes; - A 20% increase in financial resources for forest management, increased transparency, and access to information to strengthen capacity of government, civil society and the private sector for conservation and sustainable management of forest resources, biodiversity and ecosystem services at targeted landscapes; - Low carbon growth development strategies piloted at the local level in eight districts. - 2.
+- 1. The USAID IFACS Project aims to reduce the threats of deforestation and help the GoI conserve the country's tropical forests, wildlife (including orangutans) and ecosystem services (including the generation of clean water, reduction of soil erosion, food security and carbon sequestration).
+This is a four-year project that is expected to result in the following benefits to Indonesia: - A 50% reduction in the rate of forest degradation and loss from conversion, illegal extraction and over-harvesting over six million hectares; - Improved management of 3.5 million hectares of tropical forest landscapes; - A 20% increase in financial resources for forest management, increased transparency, and access to information to strengthen capacity of government, civil society and the private

+- sector for conservation and sustainable management of forest resources, biodiversity and ecosystem services at targeted landscapes; - Low carbon growth development strategies piloted at the local level in eight districts. - 2.
 The US-Indonesia Comprehensive Partnership supports the development of a Climate Change Centre, in conjunction with DNPI, to help "translate science into policy". - 3.
-Through the US Department of Treasury and its "Debt-for-Nature" programme, called the Tropical Forest Conservation Act, there are ongoing negotiations for direct support to the Berau Forest Carbon Program as a Government of Indonesia National REDD+ Demonstration Activity. - 4.
-The US Environmental Protection Agency (US-EPA) is assisting Indonesia through training on GHG Inventory Compilation (all sectors) using a UNFCCC-sanctioned tool developed by the US Environmental Protection Agency (EPA), US Forest Service (USFS) and Colorado State University.
+Through the US Department of Treasury and its "Debt-for-Nature" programme, called the Tropical Forest Conservation Act, there are ongoing negotiations for direct support to the Berau Forest Carbon Program as a Gol National REDD+ Demonstration Activity. - 4.
+The US Environmental Protection Agency (US-EPA) is assisting Indonesia through training on GHG Inventory Compilation (all sectors) using a UNFCCC-sanctioned tool developed by US-EPA, USFS and Colorado State University.

-In addition, USAID supports the USFS in forest and climate related capacity building activities in Indonesia.
-In this respect, the USFS assists Indonesia with MRV, peatland research and reduced impact logging.
+In addition, USAID supports the US Forest Service in forest and climate related capacity building activities in Indonesia.
+In this respect, the US Forest Service assists Indonesia with MRV, peatland research and reduced impact logging.
 This includes direct support to the REDD+ Task Force.